squidfunk/mkdocs-material/docs/insiders/access-management.md

 repository.
 Due to [GitHub limitations], granting access to a private repository for an entire organization is not possible.

-Therefore, please contact us at sponsors@squidfunk.com with the names of the [personal accounts] or the name of a [bot account] that is publicly or privately listed as an owner of your GitHub organization after you received a confirmation that your sponsorship was initiated.
+Therefore, please contact us at sponsors@squidfunk.com with the name of a [personal account] or the name of a [bot account] that is publicly or privately listed as an owner of your GitHub organization after you received a confirmation that your sponsorship was initiated.

-We will add these designated accounts as collaborators, and once the invitations are [accepted within seven days], your organization will be all set to [get started].
+We will add this designated account as a collaborator, and once the invitation is [accepted within seven days], your organization will be all set to [get started].

   [organization account]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#organization-accounts